MarionLeHerisson/BasicTemplate/README.md

 - clean error handling
 - command line tool for initialisation

 Hope you enjoy it !
-Every feedback appreciated :)
+Every feedback is appreciated :)